 Freedom of sound

 The PIRASTRO KorfkerRest® uses many of the technologies found in the PIRASTRO KorfkerCradle®.
 Bendable maple and redesigned sleek and ultra light rubber feet redefine the classic shoulder rest.
-The result is an extremely light weight (32 grams) and comfortable rest that lets the violin sound more freely than any other traditional or cushion on the market today.
+The result is an extremely light weight (violin model 32 grams, viola model 40 grams) and comfortable rest that lets the violin sound more freely than any other traditional rest or cushion on the market today.
 Only its bigger brother, the PIRASTRO KorfkerCradle® can give the player more freedom of sound and expression.

 Every violinist knows the violin is a very sensitive instrument and it is no wonder that adding a shoulder rest weighing up to 200 grams made with large amounts of rubber, plastic or metal will have a significant effect on the sound a violin produces.
-In recent years violinists have become increasingly aware of this problem and together with Berent Korfker, Pirastro decided to address the issue of undisturbed sound production with the design of the PIRASTRO KorfkerCradle®.
-In the last stage of the development of the PIRASTRO KorfkerCradle® it was a logical consequence to add a traditional model shoulder rest to line in order make those innovations in sound and comfort accessible to every violinist.
+In recent years violinists have become increasingly aware of this problem and together with Berent Korfker, Pirastro decided to address this issue with the design of the PIRASTRO KorfkerCradle®.
+In the last stage of the development of the PIRASTRO KorfkerCradle® it was a logical consequence to add a traditional model shoulder rest to our line in order make those innovations in sound and comfort accessible to more violinists.

 Apart from its unique attachment system, all technologies used and discoveries made during our years of development of the PIRASTRO KorfkerCradle®, have been incorporated into the PIRASTRO KorfkerRest®.
 At every step of the way our panel listened to each instrument without any shoulder rest before and after every sound test of a prototype, choosing those prototypes that offered least disturbance and best tonal characteristics.
 In our research we found there to be 4 main factors influencing how a shoulder rest can disturb the sound of a violin.
 Although we made many more discoveries, this is what we can share about how how we tackled these factors while designing the PIRASTRO KorfkerRest®.